black-sliver/evermizer/guide.md

 See [General Strats](#general-strats) below for strats, see [FAQ](#faq) below if you are stuck.

 ## Drop locations
-NPC drops (Jaguar Ring, Cecil's bazooka, Call Beads, Collars, ...) are not randomized.
+NPC drops (Jaguar Ring, Cecil's bazooka, Call Beads, Collars, ...) are not randomized yet.

-Multiworld
+**Multiworld**
-* All items that can be randomized are placed in completely random locations.
+* All items that can be randomized are placed in random locations, honoring some priority rules (0-2 random late spots) and exclusion rules (hidden chests on easy).

-Evermizer with default settings
+**Evermizer with default settings**
 * Gourd/pot/chest, boss and alchemy drops are shuffled to random locations of the same type.

-Evermizer with pooling
+**Evermizer with pooling**
 * Drops set to "Pool" will be mixed with each other.

 ### Bosses